Hair loss and hygiene sometimes seem to go hand in hand. But, can hair washing too much (or too little) contribute to the hair loss process?

 * Note: Many shampoos do contain strong ingredients, albeit in relatively small amounts.
-You can learn about dangerous shampoo ingredients by reading this page.
+Learn about dangerous shampoo ingredients?

 Some people believe that hair washing too frequently might be causing their hair loss.

-Clearly though, it’s important to get the balance right - wash your hair too much or too little and you could and end up harming your hair.
+Clearly though, it is important to get the balance right - wash your hair too much or too little and you might end up harming your hair!